What causes the plague? Bubonic plague. Mechanisms of plague development

 The plague still exists today

-Necessarily carried out symptomatic treatment manifestations of plague, manifestations of buboes on the human body, the purpose of which is to alleviate the patient's condition and eliminate complications.
+Mandatory symptomatic treatment manifestations of plague, manifestations of buboes on the human body, the purpose of which is to alleviate the patient’s condition and eliminate complications.

 On video: 10 interesting facts about the plague, from Dameoz

-Large pandemics
+Great pandemics

 During the time of Justinian

-The first reliably confirmed pandemic occurred during the reign of the Byzantine emperor Justinian in the 6th century AD.
+The first reliably confirmed pandemic occurred during the reign of the Byzantine Emperor Justinian in the 6th century AD.

 Black Death of Europe